AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson1.md

 The second question is Which type of sample actions do you want to create? in this lab, we will select `Generic` .
 Name your action, then you have created your project firefly template.
 Now you can use this template to start your app

-In this lab, I will create a webpage using this generic template. if is is your first time to use project firefly, follow below
+In this lab, I will create a webpage using this generic template. if this is your first time to use project firefly, follow below
 * [Creating your First Firefly App](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md)

 To simplified the lab, and focus on using custom event, the developed webpage code is [here](https://github.com/AdobeDocs/adobeio-codelab-customevent-demo)